COCO: reference point for Compassionate Communities

 Supervising Committee of COCO

-The Compassionate Communities centre of expertise is led by a supervising committee consisting of the two leading partners – the End-of-Life Care research group (EoLC) and Society and Ageing Research Lab (SARLAB).
-Part of the supervising committee are 2 scientific coordinators, dr. Steven Vanderstichelen (EoLC) and prof. dr. Sarah Dury (SARLAB).
-They coordinate and support the generation of scientific knowledge, development of scientific project proposals and scientific valorisation work.
+The Compassionate Communities centre of expertise is led by a supervising committee consisting of the three leading partners – the End-of-Life Care research group (EoLC), Society and Ageing Research Lab (SARLab) and Data Analytics Lab.